-- 88) Total count of beneficiaries in 20 of the 28 beneficiary categories (excluding retired workers, disabled workers, aged spouses (married, divorced, and dually entitled excess), and aged widow(er)s (married, divorced, and dually entitled excess) from the December 2019 Master Beneficiary Record (MBR)2-updated yearly - 89) Total benefits paid in 20 of the 28 beneficiary categories (excluding retired workers, disabled workers, aged spouses (married, divorced, and dually entitled excess), and aged widow(er)s (married, divorced, and dually entitled excess) from the December 2019 MBR-updated yearly - 90) Consumer Price Index data from 1951-1974 from Bureau of Labor Statistics (not updated) - 91) Number of covered workers and average taxable earnings by single year of age 1-14 for years 1997-2016 from 1 percent Continuous Work History Sample (CWHS), updated yearly to include year ni-4 - 92) Number of covered workers and average taxable earnings by single year of age 81-99 for years 1997-2016 from 1 percent CWHS, updated yearly to include year ni-4 - 93) Distribution of assumed age differentials between aged spouses and workers ranging from -12 years to 15 years seniority for the worker by sex of the beneficiary, age of the beneficiary 62-74, and marital status obtained from the December 2018 MBR-updated every 3 years - 94) Distribution of assumed age differentials between widow(er)s and workers ranging from -6 years to 12 years seniority for the male (generally not updated) - 95) Factors to apply to the 95+ "in current pay" counts of retired workers, aged spouses, surviving aged spouses, divorced spouses, and dually entitled spouses expanding the single age counts through 119, updated yearly i.
+89) Total count of beneficiaries in 20 of the 28 beneficiary categories (excluding retired workers, disabled workers, aged spouses (married, divorced, and dually entitled excess), and aged widow(er)s (married, divorced, and dually entitled excess) from the December 2020 Master Beneficiary Record (MBR)2-updated yearly

+- 90) Total benefits paid in 20 of the 28 beneficiary categories (excluding retired workers, disabled workers, aged spouses (married, divorced, and dually entitled excess), and aged widow(er)s (married, divorced, and dually entitled excess) from the December 2020 MBR-updated yearly - 91) Consumer Price Index data from 1951-1974 from Bureau of Labor Statistics (not updated) - 92) Number of covered workers and average taxable earnings by single year of age 1-14 for years 1998-2017 from 1 percent Continuous Work History Sample (CWHS), updated yearly to include year ni-4 - 93) Number of covered workers and average taxable earnings by single year of age 81-99 for years 1998-2017 from 1 percent CWHS, updated yearly to include year ni-4 - 94) Distribution of assumed age differentials between aged spouses and workers ranging from -12 years to 15 years seniority for the worker by sex of the beneficiary, age of the beneficiary 62-74, and marital status obtained from the December 2018 MBR-updated every 3 years - 95) Distribution of assumed age differentials between widow(er)s and workers ranging from -6 years to 12 years seniority for the man (generally not updated) - 96) Factors to apply to the 95+ "in current pay" counts of retired workers, aged spouses, surviving aged spouses, divorced spouses, and dually entitled i.
 Equation 4.3.1 - Payroll Tax Contributions (CONTRIB)

-2 For disabled adult children of deceased workers and lump-sum beneficiaries, data were extracted from a 1- percent sample of the December 2019 MBR, mainframe dataset ACT.TAPEL.CAN1219.
-For the other 18 auxiliary beneficiary categories, data was extracted from the 100 percent December 2019 MBR, mainframe dataset ACT.TAPEH.MBR100.D1912.CANSORT.
+2 For disabled adult children of deceased workers and lump-sum beneficiaries, data were extracted from a 1- percent sample of the December 2020 MBR, mainframe dataset ACT.TAPEL.CAN1220.
+For the other 18 auxiliary beneficiary categories, data was extracted from the 100 percent December 2020 MBR, mainframe dataset ACT.TAPEH.MBR100.D2012.CANSORT.